evdenis/verker/README.md

 Two files will be created: strim.c and strim.h

-- Argument **-m** - path to the file with function definition
+- **-m** - path to the file with function definition
-- Argument **-k** - path to the kernel directory
+- **-k** - path to the kernel directory
-- Argument **-double** - generate two files \*.h and \*.c
+- **-double** - generate two files \*.h and \*.c
-- Argument **-f** - function name
+- **-f** - function name
-- Argument **-output-dir** - output directory
+- **-output-dir** - output directory

 ## Specifications

 The specification contract (precondition and postcondition) is located in the corresponding *.h file for each proved function (for example, strlen.h).
-Header file may also contain lemmas/axioms/logical functions if they are developed for the function.
+A header file may also contain lemmas/axioms/logical functions if they are developed for a function.

-The \*.c files contain a body of a function with cycle invariants, evaluation functions, and assertions.
+A \*.c file contain a body of a function with loops invariants, evaluation functions, and assertions.

-For some functions, the specifications are redundant.
+For some functions, specifications are redundant.
 In fact, they describe function's behavior in two different ways.
-One of such functions is strlen.
-Its specification consists of usual functional requirements and the requirement for correspondence of the returned result to a call of logical function strlen.
+For example, the contract for the strlen function consists of a "regular" functional requirements and the requirement for correspondence of the returned result to the logical function strlen.

-What is the reason for such "redundancy"?
+What is the reason for a such "redundancy"?

-The logical function strlen is convenient to use in the other function's specifications, for example, strcmp (and strcmp logical function in the strcpy functional requirements).
-All the basic properties of a logical function are expressed in the terms of lemmas (lemmas are not proved at this stage).
+The logical function strlen is convenient to use in the other function's specification.
+For example, strcmp function (and strcmp logical function in the strcpy contract).
+All the basic properties of a logical functions are expressed in lemmas (lemmas are not proved at this stage).
 Such specifications can't be translated in the run-time assertions with E-ACSL plugin.
-Therefore, for those functions with a logical function in the specifications, there are additionally regular specifications.
+Therefore, for those functions with a correspondent logical function, there are additionally exists a "usual" specification.

-Criteria to develop logic function specification:
+Criteria to develop a logical function:

-1. It is possible to write logical function only for pure C function.
+1. It is possible to write a logical function only for a pure C function;
-2. It is rational to write logical functions if they are useful for developing specifications, including other functions.
+2. It is rational to write logical functions if they are useful for developing specifications of other functions.
 For example, in the memcpy contract, you can express the equality of src and dest by calling the memcmp logical function.

-Full verification protocols (solver launches) are not included in the repository at the moment.
-This will be done a little later when more functions will be proven.
+Full verification protocols (solver launches) are included (\*.jessie folders) in the repository for the [proved funtions](#proofs-status).

-At the given stage, the correctness of the lemmas in the specifications was not proved in any way.
+At the given stage, the correctness of the lemmas in the specifications is not proved in any way.
 Thus, they can contain contradictions.
-The lemmas will be proved in the second stage when specifications will be "freezed" and the verification protocols will be committed.
-The correctness of the lemmas will be proved by means of Coq or lemma functions.
+The lemmas will be proved at the second project stage by means of Coq or lemma functions.

-## How to run instruments
+## How to run the instruments

 ```bash
 $ frama-c -jessie <func>.c